cissagatto/Multi-Label-Friedman-Nemenyi/README.md

 2. **Process Your Data:**

-   The R MAIN script has a complete example of how to use the functions.
+   The `run.R` script has a complete example of how to use the functions.

 ### Examples